Fort Hays State University > Parents of Current Students > FERPA

 Most recent previous educational institution attended

 Students have the right to notify the institution they do not want any or all of the types of information listed above to be designated as directory information.
-To do so, please complete and submit the Student Privacy Consent Form to the Office of Student Affairs, Fort Hays State University, 208 Sheridan Hall, Hays, KS 67601.
+To do so, please complete and submit the Student Privacy Form to the Registrar's Office, Fort Hays State University, 208 Sheridan Hall, Hays, KS 67601.

 Students who wish to authorize the release of education records information may do so by completing the Student Authorization for Release of Education Records Form.

 Mark Your Calendar

 Plan Your Visit

 Copyright © 2009-2013 Fort Hays State University • 600 Park Street, Hays, Kansas 67601–4099 • 785–628–FHSU (3478) Contact Webmaster with any questions or comments concerning this Web site.